Menu

 Samarkand (Uzbekistan)

-If there is a country where all the strands of the Silk Road converge, it is Uzbekistan.
 This great unknown destination brims with heritage and history around every corner.
 Trails packed with caravans from all over the world joined Samarkand.
 This thousand-year-old Uzbek city declared a World Heritage Site, was home to the first silk production outside of China.

 Xian (China)